ryohashimoto/lightrails/README.md

 Add standarized data processing units to your Rails application.

-It uses Command design pattern and usable for various business logic (ex: user registration) in Rails applications.
+It uses Command design pattern and will be usable for various business logic (ex: user registration) in Rails applications.

 In the example, by using `RegistrationInteractor`, user registration process will be executed outside of model and controller.